Mixed Witt rings of algebras with involution: The mixed Witt ring

+We can in particular perform these computations for quaternion algebras, imitating the proof of \cite[11.6]{BOI}.
 Recall that if $Q$ is a quaternion algebra, then its reduced norm map is a quadratic form on $Q$, denoted $n_Q\in GW(K)$, and it is the unique 2-Pfister form whose Clifford invariant $e_2(n_Q)\in H^2(K,\mu_2)$ is the Brauer class of $Q$.

 For any pure quaternions $z_1,z_2\in Q$, the Brauer class $[Q]$ and the symbol $(z_1^2,z_2^2)\in H^2(K,\mu_2)$ have a common slot (for instance $z_1^2$), so $[Q]+(z_1^2,z_2^2)$ is a symbol.
-We write $\phi_{z_1,z_2}\in GW(K)$ for the unique 2-Pfister form whose Clifford invariant is this symbol.
+We write $\phi_{z_1,z_2}$ for the unique 2-Pfister form whose Clifford invariant is this symbol.
 In particular, if $z_1$ and $z_2$ anti-commute, $\phi_{z_1,z_2}$ is hyperbolic.